Muhet/MYBRAND/README.md

 # MYBRAND
-this the current working brand
+this the current working brand,
+I have replaced the old version of my codes to this one